buildcivitas/buildcivitas.github.io/_posts/2021-07-31-building-civitas.md

 * Analyzing data to find barriers to entry.

-So here's the sales pitch: **for a moderate one-time fee, we will create a report for you community with concrete next steps**.
+So here's the sales pitch: **for a moderate one-time fee, we will create a report for your community with concrete next steps**.
 There's no obligation, but we can also help you execute on those steps.
 Or even better, we can train your community team to do the work themselves.
 We charge an hourly rate for additional consulting, but we believe